 The decision to enter into a fiscal sponsorship is an entirely subjective decision that involves numerous factors.
 None of the advantages or disadvantages listed here are intended to recommend one type of fiscal sponsorship over another or even whether it is a good idea for your specific organization to enter into this type of arrangement either as a fiscal sponsor or a fiscal sponsee.
 This information is meant to provide more information when you are making your decision as to what is best for your organization.
 Even though no recommendations are made here about whether you should or should not enter into a fiscal sponsorship, hopefully it has provided enough information for your organization to at least consider this type of arrangement and then make an informed decision regarding entering into a fiscal sponsorship.

 If you find that Model C fiscal sponsorship is right for your organization, we suggest checking out Fiscal Sponsorship Allies (FSA).
-FSA provides a pre-approved grantor/grantee relationship for organizations who want a low rate (2.89% of donations compared to the 6%-10% often charged by sponsors) and the ability to accept tax deductible donations quickly prior to receiving their own determination letter.
+FSA provides a pre-approved grantor/grantee relationship for organizations who want a low rate (less than 4% of donations compared to the 6%-10% often charged by sponsors) and the ability to accept tax deductible donations quickly prior to receiving their own determination letter.